-The internal target for the CET1 capital adequacy ratio is between 11% and 12% (excluding the transitional IFRS9 adjustments), which implies a margin of between 250 and 350 basis points in relation to the SREP requirements.
-With regard to the dividend for 2021, in April 2022, the payment of a dividend of 0.1463 euros gross per share was made, equivalent to 50% of the consolidated net profit for 2022.
+The internal target for the CET1 capital adequacy ratio is between 11.50% and 12.00% (excluding the transitional IFRS9 adjustments), which implies a margin of between 300 and 350 basis points in relation to the SREP requirements.

+Regarding the distribution of the 2023 dividend, the Board of Directors has resolved to distribute a cash dividend of EUR 0.3919 gross per share out of 2023 profits, to be paid in April 2024.